 Ferrets typically get along just fine with cats and dogs, but they should always be under constant supervision.
 The main concern would be with the cat or dog and how they will view the ferret.
 Many breeds of dogs, particularly terriers, were bred to dig out small prey and would therefore look at your ferret as fair game.

-On the other hand, your ferret should never interact with rodents or rabbits as the ferret’s instincts might kick in as they are natural prey for ferrets.
+On the other hand, your ferret should never interact with rodents or rabbits.
+They are natural prey for ferrets and the ferret’s instincts might kick in.
 If you already have both a ferret and a hamster, for example, just be sure to always keep them separate.

 Ferrets are social, but there are many solitary ferrets out there that are super happy and well-adjusted.
 But there’s no real harm in bringing another ferret into your home as the majority of ferrets will absolutely love the company.
 And you’ll get such joy watching them play and wrestle and sleep together.